 10. Chain of command.
 The chain of command is the most fundamental and important organizational technique used by the Army.
 It is the succession of commanders, superior to subordinate, through which command is exercised.
 This chain is also known as the command channel.
-It extends from the President, as Commander-in-Chief, down through the various grades of rank to the enlisted persons leading the smallest Army elements and to their men.
+It extends from the President, as Commander in Chief, down through the various grades of rank to the enlisted persons leading the smallest Army elements and to their men.
 Staff officers and administrative noncommissioned officers are not in the chain of command.
 A simple and direct command channel facilitates transmittal of orders from the highest to the lowest levels in a minimum of time and with the least chance of misinterpretation.
-As used in these regulations, no distinction is made between the terms commander and leader as the fundamental policies of command and leadership are applicable at all echelons of the chain of command.
+As used in this regulation, no distinction is made between the terms commander and leader as the fundamental policies of command and leadership are applicable at all echelons of the chain of command.
 The command channel extends upward in the same manner for matters requiring official communication from subordinate to superior.
-It is Army policy, as indicated in paragraph

-3, that each individual in the chain of command is delegated sufficient authority to accomplish assigned tasks and responsibilities.
-Every commander has two basic responsibilities in the following priority: accomplishment of his mission, and the care of his personnel and property.
+It is Army policy, as indicated in paragraph 3, that each individual in the chain of command is delegated sufficient authority to accomplish assigned tasks and responsibilities.
+Every commander has two basic responsibilities in the following priority: Accomplishment of his mission, and the care of his personnel and property.
 Normally, efficient accomplishment of the mission will help to satisfy the responsibility for personnel welfare.
 A superior in the chain of command holds his subordinate commanders responsible for everything their command does or fails to do.
 Thus, in relation to his superior, a commander cannot delegate any of his responsibilities.
 However, in relation to his subordinates, he does subdivide his responsibility and authority and assigns portions of them to various commanders and staff members.
 In this way an appropriate degree of responsibility becomes inherent in each command echelon.
 The necessity of a commander or staff officer observing proper channels in issuing instructions or orders to subordinates must be recognized.
 Constant and continuous utilization of the chain of command is vital to the combat effectiveness of any Army unit.
 Every effort must be made to acquaint all individuals with its existence and proper function.

 11. Staff or technical and noncommissioned officer channels.
 Another important Army organizational technique for communication is the staff or technical and noncommissioned officer channels of communications.
 The term staff or technical channels is used to describe the vertical or horizontal channel between a staff section at one headquarters and a similar staff section at another echelon, or at a parallel headquarters.
-The noncommissioned officer channel originates with the commander of a major unit or installation and extends from that commander's sergeant major downward through subordinate organization sergeant major to unit first sergeants and, thence, to other noncommissioned officer and enlisted personnel of the units.
-These informal channels are used primarily for the exchange of information and do not supplant the normal chain of command.
-The staff or technical channel is sometimes used for routing reports and instructions not involving variations from command policies and directives.
-The noncommissioned officer channel is often used for the accomplishment of certain routine, but important tasks and responsibilities.
-These include training in basic skills and attributes of a soldier; establishment and maintenance of noncommissioned officer standards; proper wearing of the uniform; appearance; and military courtesy of enlisted personnel; care of individual arms and equipment of enlisted personnel; care of living quarters of enlisted personnel; area maintenance tasks; and operation of recreational and other facilities for the primary use of enlisted personnel.
-Each commander defines to his staff and subordinates his policies on the use of these channels.
+The noncommissioned officer channel originates with the commander of a major unit or installation and extends from that commander's sergeant major downward through subordinate organization sergeant major to unit first sergeants and, thence, to other noncommissioned officer and enlisted person-